calacademy-research/intensity-plot/src/modules/README.md

-# Steps to publish musat modules as an npm package
+# Steps to publish intensity plot modules as an npm package

 1. [Create an npm account](https://www.npmjs.com/signup)